Phogat007/EventApp/README.md

 - **User Management**: Basic user registration and login, with role-based permissions for faculty, and administrators.
 - **Event History**: Track past events for reporting and analysis.

+## Time-Saving PDF Report Generation

+EventApp includes a powerful feature for generating PDF reports in a predefined pattern specified by your organization.
+While traditionally, this process may take 15-20 minutes in Microsoft Word, EventApp completes it in just 1-2 minutes, significantly reducing the time required and helping to avoid time clashes in busy schedules.

+This feature not only saves time but also ensures consistency and efficiency in generating reports for various events within your educational institution.

 ## Installation

 ### Prerequisites